Office of the Superintendent/President

 In 2002, California Assembly Bill 117 passed, allowing Community Choice Aggregation (CCA), where groups of communities purchase power on behalf of their residents and businesses.
 This presented an opportunity for local leaders to increase access to cleaner energy sources.
 Launched in May of 2010, MCE is a public, not-for-profit electricity provider that gives all PG&E customers the option of having 50 to 100 percent of their electricity from clean, renewable energy sources such as solar, wind, bioenergy, geothermal, and hydroelectric.

-Even with diligent sustainability efforts, the size of COM’s campuses make it a large electricity user.
+Even with diligent sustainability efforts, the size of COM’s campuses makes it a large electricity user.
 That makes the decision to join Deep Green even more impactful.
 The College’s next PG&E bill will reflect zero Scope 2 emissions, or emissions from the consumption of purchased electricity, steam, or other sources of energy.

-“By switching to 100 percent Green-e certified clean energy for campus operations, College of Marin is reducing its output of greenhouse gasses and its overall environmental footprint,” says Superintendent/President Dr. David Wain Coon.
+“By switching to 100 percent Green-e certified clean energy for campus operations, College of Marin is reducing its output of greenhouse gases and its overall environmental footprint,” says Superintendent/President Dr. David Wain Coon.
 “We are proud to be the first educational institution to join MCE’s Deep Green and hope that other educational institutions and organizations in the area will consider using certified clean energy in the near future.”

 MCE’s Deep Green 100 percent California renewable energy is certified by Green-e Energy, the leading renewable energy certification program in the nation.
-Green-e Energy ensures renewable energy products meet strict environmental and consumer protection standards by providing independent, third party certification.
+Green-e Energy ensures renewable energy products meet strict environmental and consumer protection standards by providing independent, third-party certification.
 Every participant in the Green-e Marketplace must undergo annual verification and audits to document that enough certified renewable energy has been purchased to meet its annual commitment.

 “An integral part of College of Marin’s mission is promoting environmental responsibility,” said Board of Trustees President Diana Conti.
 “Our statement of values makes a clear commitment to implementing environmentally sustainable principles in our college community and we will continue to seek out opportunities to minimize our environmental impact.”